polarcoconut/thesis-skew/README.md

 ## Usage
-- Go to `index.html` to run an experiment.
-- Go to 'analyze to view graphs
+- Go to `/index.html` to run an experiment.
+To reproduce graphs in the thesis, choose one of Health, Entertainment, Business, Science, Health_real, Entertainment_real, Business_real, Science_real, as the domain.
+Set the total budget to be 100, choose a control strategy, set the number of simulations to be 10, and set the skews to be 1,99,249,499,799,999.
+It will take awhile to run.
+If you want to run something fast, pick a strategy like round-robin-US, set the number ofsimulations to 1 and pick a single skew, like 99.
+Then click Experiment!

+-Control strategies that correspond to algorithms in the thesis: MB-CB(Active) is ucb-us-constant-ratio.
+MB-T(Active) is thompson-us-constant-ratio.
+Label-Only(Active) is label-only-us-constant-ratio.
+Round-Robin is round-robin-us-constant-ratio.
+GL is Guided Learning.
+GL-Hybrid is hybrid-5e-1.

+- Go to `/analyze` to view graphs.
+Skew-Analyze! will show average AUCs for each skew.
+Draw Individual Learning Curve will show the learning curves for each strategy for a single skew.
+Drawing graphs is slow, because the code is stupid.
+Be patient.

 ## Training Data